DUNE-DAQ/dal/docs/README.md

 * Support for class Attributes, Relationships, and Methods.
 Attributes and Relationships are automatically generated; Methods allow developers to add behavior to classes
 * The ability to create instances of classes (known as OKS "objects"), modify them, read them into an XML file serving as a database and retrieve them from the database

-As of this writing (Jan-18-2023) the packages have been refactored mainly to the extent that they work within the DUNE DAQ framework although further changes within the context of DUNE's needs could be useful.
-Also, unfortunately most documentation for OKS is access-protected and only available to ATLAS collaborators.
-However, this document provides a taste of what OKS has to offer.
+This document provides a taste of what OKS has to offer.

 ## Getting Started

-To get started working with the DUNE-repurposed OKS packages, you'll want to [set up a work area](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/) based off the `NT23-02-18` release; this release contains the suite of OKS packages as well as a version of daq-cmake capable of handling the code generation facilities of OKS.
+To get started working with the DUNE-repurposed OKS packages, you'll want to [set up a work area](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/) based off of a nightly from June 9, 2023 or later; these nightlies will contain the suite of OKS packages as well as a version of daq-cmake (`v2.3.1`) capable of handling the code generation facilities of OKS.
 You can also develop and build the OKS packages in a work area based on this release; these packages include [dbe (the DataBase Editor GUI)](https://github.com/DUNE-DAQ/dbe#readme), dal (Data Access Library, this repo), [oksutils](https://github.com/DUNE-DAQ/oksutils), [genconfig](https://github.com/DUNE-DAQ/genconfig) (contains code generation executable), [oks](https://github.com/DUNE-DAQ/oks) (core OKS functionality, not to be confused with the entire OKS suite), [oksdbinterfaces](https://github.com/DUNE-DAQ/oksdbinterfaces), [oksconfig](https://github.com/DUNE-DAQ/oksconfig) and [okssystem](https://github.com/DUNE-DAQ/okssystem).
 Some of these packages you may never need to worry about, others (such as the dbe GUI) may benefit from further development.
-However, as of Feb-19-2023 there's more than enough functionality to get you started.

 With the work area set up, it's time to run some tests to make sure things are in working order.
 These include:
 * `test_configuration.py`: A test script in the oksdbinterfaces package.
 Tests that you can create objects, save them to a database, read them back, and remove them from a database.